promises-aplus/promises-spec/README.md

 1. If `promise` and `x` refer to the same object, reject `promise` with a `TypeError` as the reason.
 1. If `x` is a promise, adopt its state [[3.4](#notes)]:
+   1. `x` must not keep a reference to `promise`, as this can result in a memory leak.
    1. If `x` is pending, `promise` must remain pending until `x` is fulfilled or rejected.
    1. If/when `x` is fulfilled, fulfill `promise` with the same value.
    1. If/when `x` is rejected, reject `promise` with the same reason.